-LABS:
+Labs:

-- · Attendance is compulsory in all labs. - Missed labs receive a mark of zero.
-There are NO make-up labs. - If you are late and have missed the lab safety discussion, you will be excluded from participating in the lab and will receive a mark of zero. - Late lab reports will result in a penalty of 20% per day.

-Labs over two days late will not be graded without PRIOR approval.
+- Attendance is compulsory in all labs. - Missed labs result in a score of zero.
+There are NO make-up labs. - If you are late and have missed the lab safety discussion, you will be excluded from participating in the lab and will receive a mark of zero. - Lab reports are due 4:00 pm WEDNESDAY following the lab.
+Late lab reports will result in a penalty of 20% per day.
+Labs over two days late will not be graded without PRIOR approval. - Download the lab sheets and complete the Pre-lab assignment before the lab period, data tables are completed during the lab and analysis and questions after the lab